BartMassey/gpgame-markers/README.md

 for the [Glass Plate Game]().

 The easiest way to get the files is to just run "make" on the Makefile.
+This will produce PDF by default.
+If you just want SVG or do not have "cairosvg", which is used to generate the PDF from the SVG, say "make svg".

 The markers with the numbers can be cut from the front: set the laser cutter so that the blue is a gentle emboss and the black is a full cut.